Salted Pecan Pie Tarts

 The first step in this bite-sized recipe is to make the pie crust.
 You’ll need half of my homemade crust recipe to make these tarts.
 I made 1 whole pie crust recipe because using half of the pie crust for each batch gave me two tries to perfect the filling.
 When all was said and done, I had over 50 pecan pie tarts!
 And thankfully – a swarm of hungry friends.
 You may simply start with half of my crust recipe, as called for below.

-(Instead of using my crust recipe, you may use your own or even use a store-bought crust to save time.
+(Instead of using my crust recipe, you can use your own or even use a store-bought crust to save time.
 Keep in mind you’ll need 1 pie crust, not two.)

-I like to add a sprinkle of cinnamon to my pecan pie tart filling, simply because I’m cinnamon obsessed.
-I think you’ll love the warmth and spice it gives each tart; my friends certainly did.
+I like to add a sprinkle of cinnamon to my pecan pie tart filling because cinnamon is life (didn’t you know that by now?!?!).
+I think you’ll love the warmth and spice it gives each tart; my friends certainly did!

 As the tarts bake, the filling puffs up and may spill onto the sides.
 That’s OK.
 It creates an irresistible brown sugared crust.
 Yes, brown-sugared-buttery-flaky crust. (!!!)
 Be careful not to overbake the little guys.
 Pecan pie filling should be soft with pecan chunks inside.
 Not hard, crispy, or burnt.
 Creamy, but not quite liquid.
 You got it?
 It’s important to stand nearby the oven as they bake.
 Once you see the crust begin to slightly brown after about 15 minutes, the tarts are done.

 They’re truly not that difficult to make!
 It takes a bit of time chilling, rolling, and shaping the dough into tiny circles.
 That’s when having little bakers nearby is helpful.
 All the shaping is completely worth it because the result is just so darn tasty and cute.